pearcej/cpp4python/_sources/CollectionData/Arrays.rst

 ::

-    double darray[] = {1.2};  // must use index to access value double ddouble = 1.2;     // can't use index to access value
+    double darray[] = {1.2};  // must use index to access value double ddouble = 1.2;     // cannot use index to access value

 **Be Cautious with Arrays**